We’re all about travel here at Lomography this week, so in this list, we’ll reveal to you the five most photographed landmarks in the world!

 This list was based on a story by the NBC News, which sourced their numbers from a study by researchers at Cornell University; however, all information in this article were sourced from the Wikipedia pages of The Colosseum, the Space Needle, the Lincoln Memorial, the Eiffel Tower, and the Empire State Building.

-You might also want to visit the official websites dedicated to these structures here: the Sopritendenza Speciale per i Beni Archeologici di Roma, the Space Needle, The Lincoln Memorial on the National Park Service website, the Eiffel Tower, and the Empire State Building.
+You might also want to visit the official websites dedicated to these structures here: the Sopritendenza Speciale per i Beni Archeologici di Roma (English site), the Space Needle, The Lincoln Memorial on the National Park Service website, the Eiffel Tower, and the Empire State Building.

 Like this article?
 Check out our Top Five List series in the Lomography magazine!